 You will be able to find an excellent boot for under $200, but unless it’s on a super-sale, you probably won’t find a quality boot for less than $100.

 Of course, shop for your hiking boots wearing the hiking socks you normally use so their thickness is part of the fit.

-It’s no accident that leather has been used for many years in the manufacture of shoes and boots and is still used today because it is tough, water-resistant (when treated), has good stiffness and excellent moisture and thermal properties.
+It’s no accident that leather has been used for many years in the manufacture of shoes and boots and is still used today because it is tough, water-resistant (when treated), has good stiffness, and has excellent moisture and thermal properties.

 Features of Hiking Boots

-Look for at least two sets of lace-hooks at the top.
-Lace holes make it more difficult to adjust your lacing for up-and down-hill stretches, and manufactures of good boots know this.
+Look for at least two sets of lace hooks at the top.
+Lace holes make it more difficult to adjust your lacing for up-and downhill stretches, and manufacturers of good boots know this.

 The tongue should be pleated to keep out water.
 And the sole should have an effective traction design and be stiff enough for your typical use (trekkers carrying heavy packs need stiffer soles than day hikers, for instance).